alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ### Project example

-There are two features in
-this project:
+The example project is simple, it generate a certificate PDF acording to a object and a json with the metadata of the event.
+There are two features in this project:
 - Generate a certificate in PDF format
 - Generate a certificate metada in JSON format

+#### Architecture

-Therefore, we have a project that can have a class called `GenerateCertificateService` that has a constructor with two arguments of type `ExportService` which is an interface that has two implementations: `JsonExportService` and `PDFExportService`.
+We have a project that can have a class called `GenerateCertificateService` that has a constructor with two arguments of type `ExportService` which is an interface that has two implementations: `JsonExportService` and `PDFExportService`.

-### Architecture

-- Main class
-- Services: generateCertificate, exports

 **Classes**

+Classes in the project:

 **GenerateCertificate**